Gap Semester Academic Credit

 Academic Credit FAQs:

-You are eligible for up to 6 credit hours from the University of Wyoming.
+Up to 6 credit hours from the University of Wyoming Haub School of Environment and Natural Resources:

 Designed to increase knowledge and competencies related to leading others in the outdoors.
 Significant focus is on self-awareness, judgment, and decision-making.
 The specific skills and theories students learn throughout provide a foundation for other leadership endeavors.